uber/crumb/README.md

 Crumb
 =====

-Most of the time, code's interaction with its external dependencies is limited to public APIs defined in them, but sometimes it's convenient to be able to sprinkle in metadata or bread**crumb**s in the source dependency that can be read by consumers.
+Code's interaction with its external dependencies is usually limited to manual interaction with their public APIs, but sometimes it's convenient to be able to sprinkle in metadata or bread**crumb**s in the source dependency that can be read by consumers.

-Crumb is a annotation processor that exposes a simple and flexible API to breadcrumb that information across compilation boundaries.
+Crumb is an annotation processor that exposes a simple and flexible API to breadcrumb that information across compilation boundaries.
 The API is a consumer/producer system where extensions can opt in to consuming or producing metadata.
 Crumb will manage this metadata for them (serializing, storing, retrieving, orchestrating the data to appropriate consumers, etc), and